Written by Nancy Wang – CRM Manager

 In short, an employment service in China is a service between two entities to hire and manage employment relationships.

-It is a service offered by HR agencies to help foreign companies to not only find qualified talents in the country, but also manage labor contracts, payroll, and benefits for these companies’ employees.
+It is a service offered by HR agencies to help foreign companies not only find qualified talents in the country, but also manage labor contracts, payroll, and benefits for these companies’ employees.

 Managing employment relationships in China is complicated because of the ever-changing laws and regulations.